osg-htc/virtual-school-pilot-2020/docs/materials/htc/part1-ex1-login.md

 **If you need help finding or using an SSH client, ask the instructors for help right away**!

 ### About Your Password

--   Your username and initial password should have been provided by your mentor.
-If this is not true, or you have lost the password, reach out to one of the instructors for help.
+-   Your mentor should have given you your username and password.
+    If this is not true or you have lost the password, reach out to any staff member for help.

 -   While the `passwd` command will work (and will change your password temporarily), your initial password will be automatically reset for you on an hourly basis.
-(So you probably don't want to change your password, in the first place, and definitely want to keep your sheet of paper or memorize the password).
+    So consider not changing your password and save the one provided in a secure place.

 Running Commands
 ----------------